Free scanner — nothing uploaded

 Employer Identification Numbers

 XX-XXXXXXX shapes with a valid IRS campus prefix.
-Common on tax documents, W-9s, and business filings that people forward without redacting.
+Common on tax documents, W-9s, and business filings that get forwarded without redacting.

 Phone numbers